-What QR code surveys do is encourage your customers to share in-the-moment feedback, which means customers can share feedback while they are interacting with your business.
+What QR code surveys offered by Android survey apps do is encourage your customers to share in-the-moment feedback, which means customers can share feedback while they are interacting with your business.
 And this can have two huge benefits:

 - You get the most genuine and insightful feedback fresh from customers’ current experience with your brand.